swt02026/.vim/README.md

 smart enough to figure out the include paths etc. on its own.
 Well, somehow.
 In really big and complicated projects, there seem to be issues still.

+To get to know what other options you can place in the `.ycm_extra_conf.py` file you should have a look at

+    view ~/.vim/bundle/YouCompleteMe/third_party/ycmd/cpp/ycm/.ycm_extra_conf.py

 # About

 This is inspired by the post [Synchronizing plugins with git submodules and